mHealthKenya/UshauriILDashboard/README.md

 Open the command line and run : npm install

-cd into the "/routes" folder

-open the index.js, change the mysql user and password and save
+open the .env file, update the username and password according to your mysql credentials, then save

-cd back to the home directory

-run "sudo pm2 start npm -- start"
+run "pm2 start npm -- start"

-run "sudo pm2 startup"
+run "pm2 startup"

-run "sudo pm2 save"
+run "pm2 save"